 In Asia, investment in new business1 was £123 million, which was up 12 per cent compared to 2009 on a CER basis (£110 million).
 This compares to a 28 per cent increase in new business sales (APE) on a CER basis.
 For each £1 million of free surplus invested we generated £2.4 million of post-tax new business contribution to embedded value (excluding Japan) (2009: £2.0 million).
 This increase arises both from a shift in business mix to the high margin territories of South-East Asia and Hong Kong and a lower capital strain as a result of a change in the product mix to more efficient participating and linked products.
 The reduced strain is offset by negative changes principally arising from the adoption of higher new business required capital levels in a number of businesses in the second half of 2009.
-The average free surplus undiscounted payback period for business written in the 6 months to 30 June 2010 was 3 years (2009: 4 years).

-In the US, investment in new business was £179 million, 9 per cent higher than 2009 on a CER basis (£164 million) considerably lower than the 46% increase in APE new business sales on a CER basis.
+The average free surplus undiscounted payback period for business written in the six months to 30 June 2010 was three years (2009: four years).
+In the US, investment in new business was £179 million, nine per cent higher than 2009 on a CER basis (£164 million) considerably lower than the 46 per cent increase in APE new business sales on a CER basis.
 For each £1 million of free surplus invested we generated £1.3 million of post-tax new business contribution to embedded value (2009: £1.1 million).
 This higher return reflects a change in business mix with a higher proportion of capital light variable annuity business and a reduced proportion of more capital intensive fixed annuities.
-The average free surplus undiscounted payback period for business written in the 6 months to 30 June 2010 was 2 years (2009: 2 years).
+The average free surplus undiscounted payback period for business written in the six months to 30 June 2010 was two years (2009: two years).

 In the UK, investment in new business decreased by 22 per cent from £45 million in 2009 to £35 million in 2010.
-This decrease compares with a 2% increase in APE new business sales in the period.
+This decrease compares with a two per cent increase in APE new business sales in the period.
 For each £1 million of free surplus invested we generated £2.8 million of post-tax new business contribution to embedded value (2009: £1.9 million) reflecting our value focus.
-The average free surplus undiscounted payback period for business written in the 6 months to 30 June 2010 was 5 years (2009: 5 years).
+The average free surplus undiscounted payback period for business written in the six months to 30 June 2010 was five years (2009: five years).